singuerinc/swedish-wotd/README.md

 A project to test/learn more about some technologies:

-- React
+- React (+Hooks)
 - Typescript
+- FP

 ## Features

-- Display the word Swedish and it translation in Swedish
+- Display the word Swedish and it translation in English and Spanish

 ## Themes